 NCHIP Awards by Jurisdiction FY 1995-2016

 The NCHIP Technical Assistance (TA) program directly assists states to implement programs, policies, and technologies to upgrade criminal records and improve interface with the FBI's national systems.
 TA is provided through onsite visits, web training, telephone, training classes, workshops, and conferences (see below).
 Since its inception, the technical assistance program has been managed under a grant from BJS.

-Onsite TA visits are coordinated with the FBI to facilitate participation in FBI programs such as the Interstate Identification Index (III).
+Onsite TA visits are coordinated with the FBI to facilitate participation in FBI programs, such as the III.
 Requests for assistance must be originated by the NCHIP grantee agency, although the assistance may be provided to any agency designated by the grant recipient.

 Under its Millennium Privacy Project, BJS supported—

-NCHIP supports conferences and workshops on a regional and national basis to provide information to practitioners and policy makers, to permit exchange of information among representatives of varying agencies across the 50 states, to respond to needs of grantees receiving NCHIP funds, and to coordinate with other units of state and federal government that are involved in record improvement activities and the operation of the national record systems.
+NCHIP supports conferences and workshops on a regional and national basis to provide information to practitioners and policymakers, permit exchange of information among representatives of varying agencies across the 50 states, respond to needs of grantees receiving NCHIP funds, and coordinate with other units of state and federal government that are involved in record improvement activities and the operation of the national record systems.

 These reports are available in PDF format: